edsw/ThingStack/README.md

 ```

 ## Notes
 1. To delete a stack, you must first set its certificate status to `INACTIVE` and re-run `cdk deploy` to update the stack.
-Then you can run `cdk destroy` against it.
+Then you can run `cdk destroy [--context thing_name=]` against it.
 In `thingstack.py`:
 ```
 cert = aws_iot.CfnCertificate(..., status="INACTIVE")
 ```
-2. If you're using the above certificates in an Arduino project you'll need to specify the certificate details in your `.ino` file in a specific format.
+2. If you're using the above certificates in an Arduino project as I did, you'll need to specify the certificate details in your source code in a specific format.
 Append the following `awk` command to the above certificate printing commands in order to help with this formatting: `| awk '{print "\"" $0 "\\n\" \\"}'`

 ## Resources
 These sites were helpful in making this project successful: